Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 Heating bill charges and usage vary by utility provider and by region.
 Here is a sample winter electric bill for two people living in a 1391-square-foot home in Wayne County, Michigan.

-The average monthly electric bill in the US is $135.25.
-In 2021, the average price per kilowatt-hour (kWh—the unit of measurement for electricity) for the residential US was 11.8 cents.6
+The average monthly electric bill in the US is $136.84.
+In 2023, the average price per kilowatt-hour (kWh—the unit of measurement for electricity) for the residential US was 12.68 cents, down from 13.72 cents in 2021.

 Some appliances and electronics use more power than others

 It may come as no surprise that running an electric clothes dryer uses more kWh than charging your mobile phone or using other small electronics.
-Silicon Valley Power (a municipal utility provider in California) breaks down energy use by appliance.7
+Silicon Valley Power (a municipal utility provider in California) breaks down energy use by appliance.

 Energy use by appliance